 Group education services are provided to address health topics that are common to many clients, such as workshops on substance and diabetes foot care.
-Talking circles and sweat lodges for both men and women are also offered as more traditional ways to address the spiritual and emotional aspects of wellness.
+Talking circles for both men and women are also offered as more traditional ways to address the spiritual and emotional aspects of wellness.
 Special community events, such as meals, workshops and camps, are also offered for youth, elders and adults in order to raise awareness about wellness and increase utilization of Wellness Department services.

 Special Diabetes Program for Indians

 This grant focuses on the prevention and control of diabetes via diet and exercise.
 Exercise activities include regularly-scheduled fun walk/runs and walking club, as well as special interests such as, Zumba, Aikido, Step-class andTai Chi which promote relaxation and discipline.
 The Grant also coordinates special sports events, such as basketball clinic for youth, and sponsors adult chair-volleyball and softball teams in order to promote physical activity.
 Nutrition education and activities include monthly cooking classes that feature native foods and ingredients that are low in sugar and fat.
 Provide diabetes prevention clinics with weigh-ins podiatry visits, reflexology visits, fitness level testing and other diabetes-related education including publication of healthy recipes in the Wellness Department Newsletter.